 The first blew his trumpet, and there followed hail and fire, mixed with blood, and these were thrown on the earth.
 And a third of the earth was burned up, and a third of the trees were burned up, and all green grass was burned up.

-In the last decades we have come to know how fire might be cast on the earth.
+In the last decades we have come to know how fire might be cast on the Earth.
 For reasons that are not well under- stood, the temperature of the Sun’s atmosphere – its corona – is hundreds of times higher than at its surface, up to 2,000,000 degrees C. The corona is thus extremely energetic and continually gives off a wind of superhot plasma – charged particles, mostly electrons and protons – that blows through space at speeds up to 900 km/s.
-The interaction of this solar wind with the Earth’s magnetic field is what produces the aurora borealis, or northern lights, and the aurora australis in the southern hemisphere.
-Spurts of such material are called coronal mass ejections (from the Latin ejicere, to ‘cast out’), the most violent of which produce shock-waves capable of knocking out power stations and satellites.
+The interaction of this solar wind with the Earth’s magnetic field is what produces the aurora borealis in the northern hemisphere and the aurora australis in the southern hemisphere.
+Spurts of such material are called coronal mass ejections (Latin: ejicere, to ‘cast out’), the most violent of which produce shock-waves capable of knocking out satellites and power stations.
 The occurrence of an ejection even more violent than that event is considered inevitable sooner or later.

 The Book of Revelation suggests a series of such events, climaxing with the ‘strong wind’ of the sixth seal.
-Shock waves hitting the sunward side of the Earth depress the magneto- sphere, impairing its ability to bounce back the energy of the particles, so that the energy heats up the atmosphere and the Earth is scorched.
+Shock waves hitting the sunward side of the planet depress the magneto- sphere, impairing its ability to deflect the particles, so that their energy penetrates and heats up the atmosphere and scorches the earth.
+Alternatively, the magnetosphere may weaken, with the same effect; it is currently weakening at a rate of 5% per decade.
 The wind will also dislodge meteoroids and asteroids floating in its neighbourhood.
-On a small scale, meteoroids are hitting the Earth all the time.
+On a small scale, meteoroids are hitting the planet all the time.
 The ‘sounds’ that accompany the thunder and lightning – otherwise inexplicable – are consistent with the sounds associated with the more intense manifestations of the northern lights.
 ‘Blood’ refers either to the colour of the hailstones (some asteroids are red) or to the deaths caused by the disasters.
 Since the text suggests an origin from above, the former seems more probable.
-‘Grass’ stands for vegetation generally, and rice, wheat, barley, oats, corn are themselves forms of grass.
+The trees and grass stand for vegetation generally, but particularly the seed-bearing kinds that provide food, and indeed rice, wheat, barley, oats, corn are forms of grass.
+Famine will be an immediate consequence.
 Vineyards too are parched (Isa 24:7).

-The global warming produced by greenhouse gases foreshadows the judgement, for we have brought upon ourselves a lesser version of it.
+The global warming brought about by our profligate consumerism foreshadows the judgement.
+The intensification of solar mass ejections augments, by another mechanism, what we have brought upon ourselves.
 ‘All at once, a kind of invisible wildfire overran the city.
 It consumed its avenues and neighborhoods, swallowed its canyons and branches.
 It expelled an uncountable number of dwellers from their homes.
 It was merciless: Even those who escaped the initial ravishment perished in the famine that followed.
 Many people had loved the city, but none of them could protect it.’
 So runs Robinson Meyer’s description of the devastation suffered by the Great Barrier Reef in 2016, compounded by more devastation in 2017 (The Atlantic, April 2018).
 Half its corals are now dead.

 The stuff of horror movies becomes real, as another asteroid crashes into the sea.
 In the period following the Flood-Cataclysm (called the Archaean in Earth history).
 As before, ‘blood’ refers either to the colour of a pollutant or to the dead bodies irrespective of colour.
 The turning of the Nile to blood was the first plague to afflict Egypt, possibly caused by a bloom of dinoflagellate algae (Humphreys 2003).
 All fish in the river died.

-A similar event affects the land.
+A similar event pollutes the fresh water: the rivers and lakes and, by inference, the rainclouds that feed them.
 The star (aster) is again an asteroid.
 It disintegrates on entering the atmosphere and showers part of the Earth with toxin.

 The fourth angel blew his trumpet, and a third of the sun was struck, and a third of the moon, and a third of the stars, so that a third of their light might be darkened, and a third of the day might be kept from shining, and the night likewise.